KirkpatrickPaul/KirkpatrickPaul/README.md

 ### Hi there, I'm Paul Kirkpatrick.

-I'm a Full stack developer that loves seeing webpages come to life in the front-end, and loves the precision and rigor of the back-end.
+I'm a Full stack developer that loves seeing webpages come to life in the front-end, but also loves the precision and rigor of the back-end.
 I live and work in the Wichita area in Kansas, and I recently finished an extensive Full Stack Development Boot Camp with the University of Kansas.
 Currently, I'm exploring new opportunities and ideas.

 # Technologies